Kurento/bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue description

 <!--
 A clear and concise description of what the bug is.
-If you paste code or logs, surround with ```triple backquotes``` to keep format.
+If you paste code or logs, put it inside ```triple backquotes``` to preserve the formatting.
 -->